Alcohol thermometer: History

 The alcohol thermometer was the earliest efficient, modern-style instrument of temperature measurement.
 As is the case with many early, important inventions, several people are credited with the invention.
-These include Ferdinando II de' Medici, Grand Duke of Tuscany, who in 1654 made sealed tubes partly filled with alcohol or urine, with a bulb and stem, depending on the expansion of a liquid, and independent of air pressure.
-Other sources, including the Encyclopædia Britannica, credit German scientist Daniel Gabriel Fahrenheit with inventing the alcohol thermometer in 1709.
+These include Ferdinando II de' Medici, Grand Duke of Tuscany, who in 1654 made sealed tubes partly filled with alcohol, with a bulb and stem, depending on the expansion of a liquid, and independent of air pressure.
+Other sources credit Daniel Gabriel Fahrenheit with inventing the alcohol thermometer in 1709, but many, such as the Encyclopædia Britannica, only credit Fahrenheit with improving upon already existing designs of alcohol thermometers.
 Fahrenheit was a skilled glassblower and his alcohol thermometer was the world's first reliable thermometer.